NLRB General Counsel: Most Noncompete Agreements Violate the NLRA

 The Memorandum specifies that an employer’s desire to avoid competition does not justify infringing on a former employees’ Section 7 rights.
 An employer’s interests in retaining employees and/or protecting investments in employee training are likewise insufficient to excuse the chilling effects of broad noncompete provisions.

 General Counsel Abruzzo does narrow the scope of her prohibition in two ways.
 She concedes that noncompete agreements that restrict only an individual's managerial or ownership interests in a competing business may be lawful under the NLRA.
 She also notes that employers’ legitimate business interest in protecting proprietary or trade secret information can be addressed by narrowly tailored workplace confidentiality agreements that protect those interests.
 These specific confidentiality agreements thus continue to be lawful under federal labor law.

 The NLRB General Counsel’s Memorandum is not binding law, but it directs field offices to scrutinize employee noncompete agreements and seek relief for employees subject to an “overbroad non-compete provision.”
 Considering this guidance, employers should anticipate increasing challenges to noncompete agreements and should carefully review employment agreements containing any noncompetition provisions.
 They should also review confidentiality agreements to ensure that they are narrowly tailored enough to withstand scrutiny.
 Your partners at Lake Effect can help you evaluate your agreements and monitor NLRB enforcement activities.

-Lake Effect is here to answer your questions about restrictive covenants and applicable state laws.
-We continue to monitor important legal and HR pments that affect employers.
+Lake Effect is here to answer all your questions about employment laws, regulations, and agency guidelines.
+We continue to monitor important legal and HR developments, as well as other information that could impact the workplace.
 Please watch our blogs and emails for these important updates, as well as discussions of how compliance meets culture.
 To dive into these issues, contact us at firstname.lastname@example.org or 1-844-333-5253.